devinkr/js-dom/readme.md

 $ open index.html
 ```

 You can add jQuery to your site by either [downloading it from the jQuery website](https://jquery.com/download/) and hosting it locally or using what's called a Content Delivery Network (CDN).
-A CDN is a collection of global servers that caches and delivers content including Javascript files.
+A CDN is a collection of global servers that caches and delivers content including JavaScript files.

 Today, we'll use a CDN...